 Because men don’t have regular mammograms — and since lumps on the breast don’t usually cause pain — you may not notice a lump in your breast right away.
 Other symptoms may develop, such as:

 - Nipple turns inward like a dimple

 - Redness or scaling of the nipple or breast skin

 Breast cancer can spread to lymph nodes under your arm or around your collarbone.
 It can cause a lump or swelling there, even before the original tumor in the breast is large enough to feel.

-“One of many reasons it’s important to keep up with your annual physicals is so that your primary care doctor can be your first line of defense against new developments or unusual changes in your health,” said Dr. Minton.
+“One of many reasons it’s important to keep up with your annual physicals is so that your primary care doctor can be your first line of defense against new developments or unusual changes in your health,” said Dr. John.